PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch07/log.md

 Graphs of sigma have shown that values become NaNs, I guess it's due to zero division.
 To avoid this, clamp applied to abs.
 Clamp are not working, leave factorized gradients for now.

+Dueling modification implemented and converges good.

+Want to have an extra environment of greater complexity (SpaceInvaders)